postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/proxy.md

 If you are unable to send any requests through Postman and your network does not require a proxy, take the following steps:

 * Ensure you have both proxies (Custom/System) disabled.
-If it still does not work, it may be because there are some environment variables setup in your system.
-There are two solutions:
+If you are still not able to send the request, it might be due to the environment variables setup in your system.
+There are two solutions to solve this:

     * Remove the environment variables http&#95;proxy, https&#95;proxy, HTTP&#95;PROXY, and HTTPS&#95;PROXY.
     * Start Postman with these "variables" turned off: